erling6232/imagedata_format_pdf/README.rst

 |Docs Badge| |buildstatus|  |coverage| |pypi|

-Imagedata plugin for reading PDF files as encapsulated PDF.
+Imagedata plugin for reading PDF files either as encapsulated PDF in DICOM, or as Series bitmap.

 Plugin options: